Submit a single poem:

 the evident concerns of the piece

-rhetorical strategies the piece incorporates to convey these concerns
+rhetorical strategies that the piece incorporates to convey these concerns

 ultimately, the connotations inherent in the work

-1. consists of an analysis of why/how an area is perceived as strong
+consists of an analysis of why and how an area is perceived as strong

-1. consists of an analysis of why/how an area is perceived as weak
+consists of an analysis of why and how an area is perceived as weak

-4. writers or works that may be of interest to read/study
+4. Recommendations of writers or works that may be of interest to read or study

-5. a recommendation on how to improve the piece or questions to consider in revision
+5. Recommendation on how to improve the piece or questions to consider during the writer's revision process

 1. Can I submit more than one poem?